An exposition on finite dimensionality of Chow groups

 This question has been answered for the surfaces not of general type with geometric genus equal to zero by Bloch-Kas-Liebarman, in \cite{BKL}.
-The conjecture is still open in general for surfaces of general type but it has been solved in many examples in \cite{B},\cite{IM},\cite{V},\cite{VC}.
+The conjecture is still open in general for surfaces of general type but it has been solved in many examples in \cite{B}, \cite{IM}, \cite{GP}, \cite{PW}, \cite{V}, \cite{VC}.

 In the case of highest codimensional cycles on a smooth projective variety $X$, the notion of representability can also be defined in another way.
-That is we consider the natural map from the symmetric power $\Sym^d X$ to $\CH^n(X)_{\hom}$, for $d$ positive and $n$ being the dimension of $X$.
-Suppose that this map is surjective for some $d$ then we say that the group $\CH^n(X)_{\hom}$ is representable.
-It can be proved as in \cite{Vo}, that this notion of representability implies the first notion of representability and vice-versa.
+We consider the natural map from the symmetric power $\Sym^d X$ to $\CH^n(X)_{\alg}$, for $d$ positive and $n$ being the dimension of $X$.
+Suppose that this map is surjective for some $d$ then we say that the group $\CH^n(X)_{\alg}$ is representable.
+It can be proved as in [\cite{Vo}, Chapter 10, Section 1], that this notion of representability is equivalent to the first notion of representability introduced before.